 What keeps employees at a company?

-It's a common belief that financial compensation like salary and bonuses inspire people stay in their job.
+It's a common belief that financial compensation like salary and bonuses inspire people to stay in their job.
 That's true in part, but it's not the whole story.
-Although fair and sufficient financial compensation is definitely a requirement to keep most employees, there are other retention tools that can have an equal, or greater impact than pay.
+Although fair and sufficient financial compensation is definitely a requirement to keep most employees, there are other retention tools that can have an equal or greater impact compared to pay.

 Think about it: